Kjarten/XAudiole/README.md

 - d.
 All above
 ---

+**[Haust 2013] Which of the following is among the roles of W3C**

+- a.
+Standardize HTML
+- b.
+Standardize CSS
+- c. ~~Standardize JavaScript~~
+- d. ~~Everything above~~
+- e. __a. and b.__
+---

+**[Sumar 2014] What did Tim Berners-Lee use as the basis of the world wide web along side TCP and DNS**

+- a.
+The concept of HyperText
+- b.
+HTML
+- c.
+SSL
+- d.
+HTML, CSS and JavaScript
+---

+**[Haust 2013] What did Time Berners-Lee use as the basis of the world wide web**

+- a.
+TCP, DNS and the concept of HyperText
+- b.
+HTTP, HTML and DNS
+- c.
+SSL, HTTP, FTP and DNS
+- d.
+HTML, CSS, JavaScript and TCP/IP
+---

 ## Not Categorized

 **[Haust 2014] JSON stendur fyrir JavaScript Object Notation en það er munur á JSON og JavaScript hlutum, þar er helst að nefna:**